btcpayserver/btcpayserver-doc/docs/Contribute/ContributeMisc.md

 Making videos that promote some features or that show how BTCPay Server works is a great way to help.
 Video tutorials also help new users navigate around what BTCPay Server can offer them.

-You can see examples of videos that are already on the Official BTCPay Server [Youtube channel](https://www.youtube.com/channel/UCpG9WL6TJuoNfFVkaDMp9ug/) for inspiration.
+You can see examples of videos that are already on the Official BTCPay Server [YouTube channel](https://www.youtube.com/channel/UCpG9WL6TJuoNfFVkaDMp9ug/) for inspiration.

 ## Hosting Providers